1pxeye/brackets-1pxeye-theme/README.md

 # Brackets 1pxeye theme

-This is a Code editor theme for Brackets, and high recommended for HTML, CSS, JavaScript, PHP programmers.
+It is a code editor theme for Brackets, and high recommended for HTML, CSS, JavaScript, PHP programmers.
 <br>
 <br>
 <h2>Installation:</h2>